CuriousCod/BeatSaberTrackManager/README.md

 - Custom track folder naming should follow the same format as when downloaded with the More Songs mod:</br>
   - TrackID (TrackName - TrackMaker)</br>
   - 8149 (Great Days - Joetastic)
-- Applicaton currently supports only one video at a time.
-If multiple videos are in the folder, the application picks the one set as active (activeVideo) in video.json
+- If there are multiple videos downloaded for the track, the application picks the one set as active (activeVideo) in video.json.
 - If you encounter any bugs or have feature requests, create a new issue please

 <h3>Developed with:</h3>